ArashAmiririgi/Crowdfunding-success/Notebooks/README.md

 ### Objective

-The key goal of this project is to **quantify category coherence** in crowdfunding campaign descriptions using text embeddings.
+The key goal of this pipeline is to **quantify category coherence** in crowdfunding campaign descriptions using text embeddings.
 Specifically, the workflow:

 - Preprocesses campaign text data by tokenization, stopword removal, and lemmatization.
 - Trains a **Doc2Vec** model to generate dense vector representations of campaign descriptions.